Cash Time Loan Centers logo

 Cash Time Loan Centers is a Phoenix, Arizona-based consumer lender operating a network of storefront branches across the Valley.
 The profiled location sits at 2030 W. Baseline Rd in the South Mountain Pavilion shopping center, serving the communities of South Phoenix, South Mountain, and Laveen.
 The company's positioning centers on accessibility — specifically for borrowers who cannot qualify for conventional bank financing due to poor, thin, or damaged credit histories.

 Cash Time offers three core loan products: Title Loans (secured by vehicle title), Personal Loans, and Registration Loans.
-All three are designed for speed — the company advertises instant approval and same-day funding for many applicants.
+All three are designed for speed — the company advertises instant approval and provider-stated funding timing for many applicants.
 Applications can be submitted in person at the branch or entirely online, with disbursement available via direct deposit to a bank account.
 A fourth product, the Title Loan Buyout, allows borrowers with existing high-interest title loans from other lenders to refinance into a new Cash Time loan at purportedly lower rates and more manageable monthly payments.

 Several features distinguish Cash Time from pawn-style competitors.
 A 24/7 online account portal lets borrowers check balances, schedule payments, and monitor available funds without branch visits.
 The company explicitly accepts applicants with poor credit, no credit, or those actively rebuilding — a broader acceptance window than most personal loan lenders.
 Branch hours run Monday through Friday 9AM–6PM with Saturday availability (10AM–4PM), though the location is closed Sundays and eight named holidays.